Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 A simple way to illustrate the quasi-periodic behaviour of firehose-instability saturation in the Alfv\'en-enabling state is to examine the individual components of the perturbed magnetic energy, $\delta B_{\rm f}^2/B_0^2$, {\it viz.}, the component associated with the quasi-parallel modes, $\delta B_{\rm f,pl}^2/B_0^2$, and the component associated with the oblique modes, $\delta B_{\rm f,ob}^2/B_0^2$.
 These components are obtained by dividing the $(k_{\|},k_{\perp})$ plane into a quasi-parallel region and a non-quasi-parallel region (see figure~\ref{fig:sims_dB_fig2}), and then calculating the total magnetic energies residing within these two separate regions.
 Figure~\ref{fig:sims_dB_fig3} shows the evolution of $\delta B_{\rm f}^2/B_0^2$, $\delta B_{\rm f,pl}^2/B_0^2$, and $\delta B_{\rm f,ob}^2/B_0^2$ for a selection of different simulations: specifically, a simulation of an asymptotic Alfv\'en-enabling state (figure~\ref{fig:sims_dB_fig3}$(a)$), a marginal Alfv\'en-enabling state (figure~\ref{fig:sims_dB_fig3}$(b)$), and an Alfv\'en-inhibiting state (figure~\ref{fig:sims_dB_fig3}$(c)$).

-In the Alfv\'en-enabling states, we observe that the $\delta B_{\rm f,ob}^2/B_0^2$ oscillates quasi-periodically, with the magnitude of that oscillation being comparable to its mean value; $\delta B_{\rm f,pl}^2/B_0^2$ also oscillates with a similar period but smaller amplitude.
+In the Alfv\'en-enabling states, we observe that the $\delta B_{\rm f,ob}^2/B_0^2$ oscillates quasi-periodically, with the magnitude of that oscillation being comparable to its mean value; $\delta B_{\rm f,pl}^2/B_0^2$ also oscillates with a similar period, but {with a comparatively smaller amplitude relative to its mean}.
 As the parameter $\tau_{\rm exp,eff} \Omega_i/\beta_{\|i}^{1.6}$ decreases from large to small (left to right in figure~\ref{fig:sims_dB_fig3}), both the absolute and relative amplitudes of quasi-parallel and non-quasi-parallel modes changes.
-This can be attributed to the distinct saturation mechanisms of the quasi-parallel and oblique firehose modes (see section~\ref{sec:sims:res:satfirehose}).
-In Alfv\'en-enabling states, the saturated value of $\delta B_{\rm f,ob}^2/B_0^2$ is not constant with time, nor does it oscillate on a period comparable to or smaller than the expansion time.
+This can be attributed to the distinct saturation mechanisms of the quasi-parallel and oblique firehose modes (see section~\ref{sec:sims:res:satfirehose}). {In Alfv\'en-inhibiting states, the saturated value of $\delta B_{\rm f,ob}^2/B_0^2$ does not change on a period smaller than the expansion time}.
 Furthermore, deviations from the maximum value of $\delta B_{\rm f,ob}^2/B_0^2$ are much smaller than the maximum value itself, in contrast to the Alfv\'en-enabling states.

+{ Computing $\delta B_{\rm f}^2/B_0^2$, $\delta B_{\rm f,pl}^2/B_0^2$, and $\delta B_{\rm f,ob}^2/B_0^2$ for all of our simulations in the Alfv\'en-enabling state gives a simple way to quantify -- and thereby interpret -- the oscillation period of the perturbed magnetic energy.
+In particular, for each of these simulations, we identify a period of the simulation in which firehose instabilities have saturated, and then directly calculate the period $\tau_{\rm osc}$ between the maximum value of the perturbed magnetic energy, and the next minimum value.
+The results of this analysis are shown in figure~\ref{fig:sims_osc}.

+We find that $\tau_{\rm osc}$ is, indeed, much smaller than $\tau_{\rm exp}$ for all of our simulations that attain Alfv\'en-enabling states.
+Furthermore, $\tau_{\rm osc}/\tau_{\rm exp}$ is, to a reasonable degree of approximation, inversely proportional to the square root of $\tau_{\rm exp} \Omega_{i0}$ (see figure~\ref{fig:sims_osc}a), whilst being approximately independent of $\beta_i$ (see figure~\ref{fig:sims_osc}b).
+This finding is consistent with the oscillation period being comparable in magnitude to the scattering rate of particles by the quasi-parallel modes which, in the Alfv\'en-enabling state, have the largest amplitude of all firehose-unstable modes (see section \ref{sec:sims:res:satfirehose_parfirehose}).
+This conclusion does not seem to depend on whether $\tau_{\rm osc}$ is computed from $\delta B_{\rm f}^2/B_0^2$, $\delta B_{\rm f,pl}^2/B_0^2$, or $\delta B_{\rm f,ob}^2/B_0^2$ (see figure~\ref{fig:sims_osc}).}